 Entry criteria (GCSE grades):

-Music 5 and performance grade level 6
+5 in Music and performance grade level 5.

 The course is based around the elements Performance, Composition and Appraising.
 For students who have studied and enjoyed GCSE Music then this is a natural progression to develop musicianship skills further.
 Students who opt for A Level would be expected to be involved in the extra-curricular life of the department.
 The course combines well with Music Technology.